Finance Executive

 GST stands for Goods and Services Tax, which ...read more

-Q3.
-How many types are there in account
+Q. How many types of accounts are there?

 There are several types of accounts in finance, including savings, checking, investment, and credit accounts.